alchiNavaneeth/alchi-ui-scss-bootstrap/README.md

 ## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+# with complied css file

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+Every sass file will be watched and gets compiled to css file under @superior/mt-superior on run time

 ## Code scaffolding